 Using a grant from Berea College, I paired with Magnolia Photobooth Co. to travel over 3,000 miles in the southern Appalachian mountains taking 1,000 portraits of Appalachians in an effort to archive contemporary culture.

-Website: Capturing Appalachia
+Website: Portrait of Appalachia

 There Is No One

 a 20th anniversary tribute album to Will Oldham's first album, The Palace Brothers There Is No-One, with 13 Louisville bands/artists covering every song on the album and released on Vinyl/Digital format.